amodyas/data-science-portfolio/README.md

-# data-science-portfolio
+# Amodya Satriatama Subagio's Data Science Portfolio

-Amodya Satriatama Subagio's Data Science Portfolio Introduction
+Introduction

 Hello!
 I'm Amodya, a Data Scientist with a strong background in analytics and a keen interest in extracting valuable insights from data.
 This portfolio highlights my journey in data science, showcasing projects that reflect my skills in data analysis, machine learning, data visualization, and more.